aaronland/go-marc/README.md

 ## Important

 Not all of MARC.
 Probably not ever.
 Just the `034` field so far.
+If you are looking for a general-purpose library for working with MARC records I'd recommend looking at [miku/marc21](https://github.com/miku/marc21).

 ## Tools